Marwerk/coyotiv-graduation-project/README.md

 A MEVN stack website for a small, family owned hotel.
 Contains a simple user registration and booking creation/management system to showcase technologies and methodologies applied throughout Coyotiv's Software Engineering course.

+Coding standards applied throughout the project can be seen in the file "coding-standards.md"

 ## Accessing the app online

 A hosted production version is available at https://frontend-d4mfykq4iq-ew.a.run.app/